cihat645/StockMarketSimulation/README.md

 # StockMarketSimulation

-Two other students and I collaborated to create a stock broker application system which allows users to:
+Created a stock broker application system which allows users to:
 1. Place orders in a stock market simulation for IBM common stock
 2. Deposit cash into their brokerage account
 3. View their account information
 4. View their portfolio

-We developed the system in C++ and integrated an Oracle DBMS using SQL queries.
-I will be explaining the stock market simulation segment of our project as I was the lead backend developer.
+The system was developed in C++ and integrated into an Oracle DBMS using SQL queries.

 Simulation Overview:
-I have obtained millisecond market data for IBM stock which includes the details of every bid and ask processed throughout the entire stock market in a single day.
+I obtained millisecond market data for IBM stock which includes the details of every bid and ask processed throughout the entire stock market in a single day.
 These data include:
 -	the exchange routing destination
 -	quantity of shares
 -	entered price